Research Administration Policies

 - Equipment purchases within the last 90 days of the budget period are generally not permitted, and, if done, must be fully documented and justified.

 - If award has sponsor-titled equipment, contact Property Inventory to plan for disposition or transfer to another award.

 30 days BEFORE budget/project end date

-- Research Accounting will send an Account Close and Extension (ACE) form to the College Research Office.
+- Research Accounting will send a Closeout Report that provides a Closeout Form to the BA's Research Office.